JIM MEHRER'S POSTAL HISTORY

 __________

 Perfection Mechanical Handstamp Machine: The Perfection Machines and Mechanical Handstamp Markings of United States and Canada.
 (Reg Morris & Robert J. Payne/1991): The definitive work on the subject, containing the history of the company, its patents and distribution of the machines.
 Illustrated and annotated, with catalog numbers, known periods of use, rarity factors and corresponding value ratings.
-(63 pages; unbound.) #970497. $20.00.
+(63 pages; unbound.) #970497.
+Price on Request.

 __________